-Nb.
-Run 1, 2, 3 are interchangeable, schedule your long run in the best position relative to your wider weekly activities
+Run 1, 2, 3 are interchangeable, schedule your long run in the best position relative to your wider weekly activities.

-As a recreational runner there is no need to cover the full distance prior to the event, leave that for the race day!
+As a recreational runner there is no need to cover the full distance before the event.
+Leave that for the race day!

 A half marathon can seem like a difficult challenge for new runners but the key is preparation.
 Our nutrition and physiology expert Dr Justin Roberts talks us through the key points to consider when attempting your first half marathon.

 Whether you are a new or experienced runner diet is hugely important to ensure you achieve the best performance to get you across the finish line.
 Dr Roberts continues his advice, explaining why diet is important when training for a half marathon.